CptChangotra/2048-backend-RISCV/README.md

 - You can run Venus with “-cc –retToAllA” to check calling-convention adherence (conservative; might miss some violations).

-## Development Workflow

-- Do not change pre-supplied control/utility code (e.g., main.s, buffer.s, utils.s).
-- Use .import to reference other files as needed.
-Do not import a file more than once.
-- Start Venus from the file containing your main code (the project already organizes entry points in tests and GUI runners).

-Recommended order:
-1) check_victory.s
-2) place.s
-3) move_check.s
-4) move_one.s → move_left.s
-5) merge.s
-6) complete_move.s
-7) Scoring returns (extend 6 and 7)
-8) printboard.s (see below)

 ## CLI Board Printer (printboard.s) — 4 × 4

 Implement a printer for a 4×4 board that renders tiles up to four digits each, exactly as specified (fixed widths, alignment, separators, spaces).
 The output must match precisely, including spaces and trailing newline.
 See project statement for the expected ASCII layout.